 When topping yogurt, I like to pick healthy naturally sweetened ingredients.
 It keeps sugars low, and this yogurt bowl makes a healthy breakfast or post-workout boost.
 You can top yogurt with fresh fruit, nuts, granola, peanut butter, and even hazelnut chocolate spread!

-FAGE 0% Total Greek Yogurt is a thick and creamy all-natural yogurt that has quickly become our family favorite.
-It is Non-GMO Project Verified, has no added sugars, and it pairs with all of your favorite yogurt toppings!
+FAGE 0% Total Greek Yogurt is a thick and creamy all-natural yogurt that has no added sugars, and pairs with all of your favorite yogurt toppings!

-Nuts are a great source of protein to keep you going all morning.
-We are going to cook honey-glazed cashews as a new fun way to top our yogurt.
+- Nuts are a great source of protein to keep you going all morning.

-This honey-roasted nuts recipe is easy to make, and you can vary it a bit by adding different flavors such as salt, cinnamon, cardamom, or even cocoa.
+- This honey-roasted nuts recipe is easy to make, and you can vary the flavor by adding different flavors such as salt, cinnamon, cardamom, or even cocoa.

 When you see how to make honey roasted cashews, and make them for the first time, you are going to love how easy it is.
-You will want to try this recipe with all sorts of nuts.
+You will want to make this honey roasted cashew recipe with all sorts of nuts.
 It has never been easier!
 For this recipe, we are focusing on cashews because they are my kids' favorite nut.
 You can also honey roast:

 - Walnuts